 Cub Scout Pack

-Cub Scouts are young people, usually aged between eight and ten and a half.
-They belong to the second section (after Beavers) in the Scouting family.
-They can move to the next section, Scouts, around the age of ten years and six months.
+We are a large pack of approximately 30 boys and girls aged from eight and a half to ten years old.
+Cub Scouts is the second section (after Beavers) in the Scouting family.
+Cubs can move to the next section, Scouts, around the age of ten and a half.

 There is sometimes a waiting list for this section.
 Please contact the Cub Scout Leader to add your child's name to the waiting list.